SamLab17/SSH_Workshop/SFTP Mac Apps.md

 ![Menu Filled in](Images/CyberduckMenu.png)

 If you are using SSH keys, select your key file from the dropdown.
 If you used the default key location (like specified in the guide, select `id_rsa`).

+You can now drag and drops files between the Cyberduck file viewer and your Mac's Finder.

 ## FileZilla